-- 50. Based on the above information, the criteria 5.8 and 5.9 have been met.
+- 52. Based on the above information, the criteria 5.8 and 5.9 have been met.
 Criteria 5.5.2 b), 5.7 (required in law) and 5.10 (required in P&G) remain outstanding.
-Criteria 5.5.2, 5.6 to 5.11, 5.16 and 5.17 remain outstanding in the casino sector. - 51.
-The Authorities indicated that the deficiencies in section 3.5 for Recommendation 10 which are applicable to all DNFBPs, will be addressed in the NORUT and NOIS. - 52.
-With regard to the issuing of legislation for DNFBPs supervised by the MOT and casinos that includes all the requirements of Recommendations 6, 8, 9 and 11.
+Criteria 5.5.2, 5.6 to 5.11, 5.16 and 5.17 remain outstanding in the casino sector. - 53.
+There is no updated information regarding the deficiencies in section 3.5 for Recommendation 10 which are applicable to all DNFBPs.

+54. With regard to the issuing of legislation for DNFBPs supervised by the MOT and casinos that includes all the requirements of Recommendations 6, 8, 9 and 11.
 The P&Gs considered as OEM, can set out this requirements.
 As indicated in the previous report, criteria 6.1. and 9.3 have been met.
 In that sense, the following paragraph will analyse the criteria updated for this report: 6.2, 8.1, 8.2 and 8.2.1 to the P&G for Car Dealers and Jewellers, P&G for Lawyers, Notaries, Accountants, Tax Advisors and Administrations Offices, and P&G for Real Estate Agents:

-Criteria P&Gs 6.2 The Guidelines require to obtain senior management approval for establishing 6.2.1 or continuing (for existing customers), the relationship with PEPS.
-These criteria have been met in the P&GS.
+Criteria P&Gs 6.2 6.2.1 The Guidelines require to obtain senior management approval for establishing or continuing (for existing customers), the relationship with PEPS.
+This criterion has been met in the P&GS.
 8.1 The provisions require to be aware of new technologies when performing CDD.
 However, there is need to provide further clarification about requiring financial institutions to have policies in place or to take measures to prevent the misuse of technological developments in ML/TF, as indicated in the criterion.
 This criterion is outstanding in the P&GS.
-8.2 The service providers are required apply enhanced CDD to clients who are not 8.2.1 physically present.
+8.2 8.2.1 The service providers are required apply enhanced CDD to clients who are not physically present.
 That ECDD means to take a number of specific steps with regard to the client's identity and to consider them as higher risk clients.
 These criteria have been met.